SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/index.md

 The **Diary** screen consists of two main sections:

-* A calendar showing follow-ups that have been allocated to a particular time or date.
+* A calendar showing follow-ups allocated to a particular time or date.
 * A section tab area, containing the [activities list][6] and the [sales list][7].

 At the bottom left of the calendar is a field for selecting a [time zone][12], if time zones have been enabled in SuperOffice Settings and maintenance.